Are you a swiper or a dipper? Chances are, you have at least one EMV (Europay, Mastercard, and Visa) chip-enabled card in your wallet.

 1.)
 Increased protection against fraud

-The main reason behind the switch is to curb rampant credit card fraud in the U.S. Experts pin the high rate of fraud on the outdated magnetic-strip system the country had been using.
+The main reason behind the switch is to curb rampant credit card fraud.
+Experts pin the high rate of fraud on the outdated magnetic-strip system the U.S. had been using.
 Magnetic strips store static, unchanging data.
 Whoever gets their hands on that data can then do anything with it.

 In contrast, EMV cards create a unique transaction code for each purchase you make.
-That code cannot be reused, so even if a fraudster steals the chip information from a transaction, they won’t be able to use it for another purchase.
+That code cannot be reused.
+Even if a fraudster steals the chip information from a transaction, they won’t be able to use it for another purchase.

 2.)
 How it works

-If your merchant doesn’t have a chip-card reader, your EMV card can be read with a swipe.
+- If your merchant doesn’t have a chip-card reader, your EMV card can be swiped.
 Also, if you’re unsure of whether to dip or swipe, the terminal will guide you.